-PInCER Modules Enabling the Banking Industry
+PInCER Modules Enable the Banking Industry

-Using the farmer’s geo-location remote images and land records to verify the farming history, ownership and acreage
+Using the farmer’s geo-location remote images and land records to verify the farming history, ownership, and acreage

 Farmer Decision Support System

-Mobile app that supports farmer enrollment, geolocation, tracking and advisory for crop risk mitigation
+Mobile app that supports farmer enrollment, geolocation, tracking, and advisory for crop risk mitigation

-Field Decision Support System
+Field Management System